Stock Market Prediction via Deep Learning Techniques: A Survey: Future directions and open issues

-Two possible methods may be helpful in future work to address this problem.
-The first one is to collect all the transactions to make the dynamics fully observed, which may need massive storage and computational resources.
-Briola et al. \cite{briola2021deep} employed transaction data on a small scale which may give an example for the future direction.
-The other way is to approximate the dynamics based on the observation in the scenario of model-based RL.
-Many researchers \cite{wei2019model,yu2019model,liu2020adaptive} showed the powerful ability of the transition dynamics model.
-Therefore, the application of the model-based method in financial trading needs and is worth to be explored.
-Based on the dynamics transition model, the policy could be capable of planning with a long horizon. \\ \\
+\textbf{Treating Stock Trading As Partially Observable Markov Decision Process.} RL algorithms have been widely used in financial trading, as discussed in section .
+These include model-free methods such as policy gradient, Q-learning, and hybrid methods.
+However, these methods assume a fully observed MDP which does not accurately reflect the open and ever-changing nature of the financial market.
+To address this issue, there are two potential solutions for future research.
+The first solution is to collect all the transactions to make the dynamics fully observed, which may require significant storage and computational resources.
+For example, Briola et al. \cite{briola2021deep} have used transaction data on a small scale, which serves as a potential direction for future research.
+Another solution is to approximate the dynamics using a model-based RL approach.
+Researchers such as Wei et al. \cite{wei2019model}, Yu et al. \cite{yu2019model}, and Liu et al. \cite{liu2020adaptive} have demonstrated the effectiveness of transition dynamics models.
+Thus, the application of model-based methods in financial trading has a considerable potential and is worth exploring.
+By using a transition dynamics model, the policy could be capable of planning for a longer horizon.